 One afternoon when I was about 13 years old, I was training with the school junior team.
 We were playing a short game into the goals at the railway side of the playing field.
 I was in corner-forward when the ball came to me.
 I turned and took a shot – it went wide.
 The coach looked at me and shouted; “Maguire! you can't shoot.
 You can't shoot Maguire!
 You're not accurate enough.
 In future, pass it to someone else.
 Do you understand?”.
 I believed him – for the next 20 years of my GAA playing career I believed him.

 The relevance of the experience escaped me until recently when for some reason it came back to mind.
 With hindsight, I realised the impact that 20-second incident had on my success in the game.
 Like many kids I played with, I had talent, but the coach's words became my active belief about my ability and dramatically affected my sense of belonging and ability to perform.
-I realised in a very practical sense, the vital role our minds, thoughts, beliefs and ideas about ourselves have on our life experiences.
+Now well beyond my playing days, I realised in a very practical sense the vital role our minds, thoughts, beliefs and ideas about ourselves have on our life experiences.
 Because although this is an example within a sporting context, it's not just about sport.

 Why We Fail